About the Ombudsman

 Core Values

-Curiosity: We are committed to looking carefully at citizen complaints and the larger context in which they arise.
+Curiosity: We are committed to looking carefully at complaints and the larger context in which they arise.
 We are also committed to a culture of perpetual learning and discovery.